dimitris-t/global-bitcoin-wallet/README.md

 To train people in the use of Bitcoin.

-To airdrop Bitcoin to just to random people in the street, but to random people who went into the trouble to educate themselves.
+Randomly donate Bitcoin to people who went into the trouble to educate themselves; not just random people off the street.

 To get people to learn enough to write bots.